What is the advantage of the RN to MSN accelerated track?

 - Scientific Understanding: 7 credits

 - Social Awareness Electives: 9 credits

 - Cultural Enrichment Electives: 9 credits

 Students are urged to consult their academic advisor for the RN to BSN Completion program to assure that they meet all of the requirements above.

-- When can I actually apply to the MSN program?
+When can I actually apply to the MSN program?

-- What happens if I start the accelerated track or the MSN program, but can’t finish all of the courses?
+What happens if I start the accelerated track for the MSN program, but can’t finish all of the courses?
 Can I just earn the BSN degree instead?

 Yes, but in order to earn the BSN degree you would be required to complete the remaining requirements for that degree as specified on the RN to BSN completion check-sheet.
 In other words, the early MSN courses would not be substituted for the BSN degree nursing requirements.

 Who should I contact if I have other questions?